“The Sound of Music tour! You have to take it if you’re going to Salzburg,” insisted my daughter.

 So, feeling silly, I went by myself in March 2015.

-I faltered at the sight of a large bus with Julie Andrews, er, Maria von Trapp, dancing through the mountains with a guitar case in one hand and a suitcase in the other, but I was committed.
+I faltered at seeing a large bus with Julie Andrews, er, Maria von Trapp, dancing through the mountains with a guitar case in one hand and a suitcase in the other, but I was committed.

 Claiming the best seat